MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 ### [ASP.NET Core](#tab/aspnetcore)

 > [!IMPORTANT]
-> If both autoinstrumentation monitoring and manual SDK-based instrumentation are detected, only the manual instrumentation settings will be honored.
+> If both autoinstrumentation monitoring and manual SDK-based instrumentation are detected, only the manual instrumentation settings are honored.
 This arrangement prevents duplicate data from being sent.
 To learn more, see [Troubleshooting](#troubleshooting).

 > [!NOTE]
 > * Only .NET Core [Long Term Support](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) (LTS) releases are supported.
 > * [Trim self-contained deployments](/dotnet/core/deploying/trimming/trim-self-contained) is *not supported*.
 Use [manual instrumentation](./asp-net-core.md) instead.

-1. Select **Application Insights** in the lefthand navigation menu of your app service, then select **Enable**.
+1. Select **Application Insights** in the left-hand navigation menu of your app service, then select **Enable**.

     :::image type="content"source="./media/azure-web-apps/enable.png" alt-text=" Screenshot that shows the Application Insights tab with Enable selected.":::